 It’s less than 9 weeks until Infosecurity Europe 2017, the ‘go to’ event for information security solutions.
 So, if your organisation is exhibiting, now is the time to start working on your media strategy.
 This show benefits from high quality media supporters, providing you with a great opportunity to get you and your company in the spotlight and to stand out from the crowd.

-This is what needs to be done this week:
+What needs to be done this week:

 Draw up a press list of magazines and websites in which you’d like your company to appear.
 Top tip: here’s a list of all the media partners exhibiting at the show.
 These magazines are going to be reporting on the show so make sure you get your business and key executives profiled.